 TEAMWORK AND PROFESSIONALISM

 A “team” consists of two or more individuals engaged in an activity to reach a common goal.
-When we think of “teamwork” it is usually in the context of completing a task or a job together.
-Working together on the job has many benefits; physically helping each other distributes the work load, increases productivity and reduces the risk of injury.
+When we think of “teamwork” it is usually in the context of completing a task or a job together and working together on the job has many benefits; physically helping each other distributes the work load, increases productivity and reduces the risk of injury.

 The key to working together effectively and efficiently is to offset the weaknesses with each other’s strengths.
-One person may be able to reach higher or lift more; another may be more agile or faster with numbers.
-Whatever these differences may be; compatible individuals will invariably find ways to work together that are mutually beneficial.
+One person may be able to reach higher or lift more and another may be more agile or faster with numbers.
+Therefore, compatible individuals will invariably find ways to work together that are mutually beneficial.